Aravind0066/Aravind0066/README.md

 ---

-### 🧩 Things I Enjoy
+### 🧩 Others Stuff I Enjoy

 When I'm not coding or building, you’ll find me:
-- 🎮 Playing badminton and enjoying fast-paced sports
+- 🎮 Playing badminton, enjoying fast-paced sports along with some Latest released Video Games
 - 🎥 Watching anime with powerful storytelling and emotions
 - ✍️ Writing thoughts, reflections, and creative scripts
 - 📈 Exploring productivity tools and self-growth systems